 Amphetamines Can Cause Death

-It’s possible to overdose from a prescription drug addiction.
-Taking too many stimulants can raise the body’s temperature to unsafe levels, increase blood pressure and make the heart beat irregularly.
-The symptoms can lead to seizures, heart failure or death.
+It’s possible to overdose from prescription drug addiction.
+Taking too many stimulants can raise the body’s temperature to unsafe levels, increase blood pressure and make the heartbeat irregular.
+The symptoms can lead to seizures, heart failure, or death.
 Stimulants should also never be combined with decongestants because they greatly enhance these effects.